jackykang061233/ML/信用卡冒用/README.md

 # File usuage:
 * model/: Model training, prediction, feature engineering, config, basically every detail of the model
-  * train.py: Train the model using preprocessed data.
+  * training.py: Train the model using preprocessed data.
+  * training_mlflow.py:
   * predict.py: Use the saved trained model pipeline make predictions and store in /submissions
+  * pipeline.py: the sklearn pipeline of feature engineering and model
+  * evaluate.py: evaluate the trained model with 5 metrics: accuracy, precision, recall, f1-score, and auc score.
+  * config.yml: all the training details, including where the data are the configuration for the feature engineering, hyperparameters for the model, etc....
 * test/: Unit tests for every basic function
   * test_validation and test_prediction still produce errors
 * requirements.txt: Required packages